reshapebiotech/hiring/frontend/README.md

 ## Features

-Your app should be a image viewer with it should have the following features:
+Your app should be a image viewer and it should have the following features:

-1. **Select images**
+1. **Select images** (Single view)
-   - Implement a library selector that allows users to select images from a library
+   - Implement a library selector that allows users to select image pairs from a library
    - Each image library item includes two images that are variants of the same object that can be inspected together
-   - In the default view, one image is displayed at a time with a selector to switch between the image variants
+   - In the single view one image is displayed at a time with a selector to switch between the image variants
+   - Images can be found in the library directory.
+Each subdir contains a set of two items that go together.
+You can also add your own!

 2. **Split View**
-   - Develop a resizable split view for comparing top/bottom light videos
+   - Develop a resizable split view for comparing the image variants
-   - Implement a draggable divider to adjust view proportions
+   - Implement a draggable divider that allows the user to split view the two variants at the same time

 3. **Blending view**
    - Develop a way to blend two images together
    - Decide on method for doing the blending.
 Explain your choice.
-   - If you need extra input elements to control the blending, implement them.

 4. **Choose your own adventure view**
    - Develop a novel way to view the image sets together
    - Dont think too hard about it.
 Anything goes here

+The project comes with a figma file that you can use to design your UI.
+You can find it here https://www.figma.com/design/OCGjuuuk0ccse9Xz4AZj5Z/Frontend-Challenge

-Make sure that your app is:
+Make sure that your project:
+- Follows the design

-- Responsive - scales to fit different screen sizes.
+- Is reasonably responsive - scales to fit different screen sizes.
 Mobile-friendly is not in scope though
-- Fast and efficient
-- Intuitive and easy to use

-The project comes with a figma file that you can use to design your UI.
-You can find it in the `frontend/figma` directory.
-We would recommend using headless UI components for the UI, e.g. https://bits-ui.com/
+- Otherwise, feel free to make some choices and assumptions along the way.
+Remember this is about us getting a glimpse into your skills, not about this app.

 # Submission Guidelines

 Please submit your solution including the source code, instructions necessary to run it, and any assumptions you've made during development!

+We would love to limit the scope of the exercise to max 5 hours.
+If possible, try to stop at 5 hours and we'll discuss what you have so far.

 ## Evaluation Criteria

 We will assess your submission based on the following:

-- Compatibility with Mac/Linux
 - Code clarity and structure.
 - Fulfillment of the task objectives.
 - Build reproducibility.